pazz/urwidtrees-V1/README.md

 * easy to use default implementation for simple trees
 * Collapses are considered decoration

-We propose a `urwid.ListBox`-based widget that display trees where sibblings grow vertically and children horizontally.
-This `TreeBox` widget handles keypresses to move in the tree and collapse/expand subtrees if possible.
+We propose a `urwid.ListBox`-based widget that display trees where siblings grow vertically and children horizontally.
+This `TreeBox` widget handles key presses to move in the tree and collapse/expand subtrees if possible.

 The choice to define trees by overwriting local position movements allows to